 Meet Juliette, a mother, wife, philanthropist, and director of THE HOUSE OF JULS comprising of Juls Collection, JG by Juls, Juls Hair Collection, Juls Magnetic Lashes, and Ujana by Juls.
 All of which pour a portion of its profits into Pink for Africa

-After surviving breast cancer and chemotherapy treatments, Juliette Mills-Lutterodt, an industrious personality has redefined innovation and ambition to keep raising the bar as a self-made successful businesswoman.
-She is an entrepreneur as well as a hairstylist whose inauguration of her own brand name has changed the way the world reckons the act of survival.
+Striving for success is a given, but impacting the world is her greatest desire, as evident by her products and services.
+After surviving breast cancer, this industrious personality has redefined innovation and ambition to keep raising the bar as a self-made successful businesswoman.
+She is an entrepreneur whose inauguration of her brand name has changed how the world reckons the act of survival.

 Michelle has always had a passion for giving back.
 As a native of Jamaica, West Indies, she has seen first-hand the lack of access to basic healthcare where she grew up.
 Michelle came to the USA at the age of 17 years old and has always been drawn to the medical field.
 She started her studies in Biology with a minor in Business.
 She decided to use her Biology background to do Marketing and Business Development for the private healthcare sector.